This post may contain affiliate links. Please read our disclosure policy.

 - Place small round plate on top of grape leaves in the pot to hold them down and prevent floating while they are cooking.

-- Add the lemon juice on top of grape leaves, then cook on low heat for an additional 45 minutes.
+- Add the lemon juice on top of the grape leaves, then cook on low heat for an additional 45 minutes.

-- Transfer to a dish and enjoy warm!
+- Remove from heat and let cool uncovered for 30 minutes.
+Transfer to a dish and enjoy warm!

 - You can use ground lamb instead of ground beef or a mixture of both.

 - Avoid using brown rice.
 If you use brown rice, you have to increase the cooking time by 30 minutes, which may result is overcooking the grape leaves.
 I have not tried it but heard of poor outcomes.